-- the existence of an explicit legal right or obligation;
+- the existence of an explicit statutory right or obligation;

 - the overriding legitimate interests of the data controller (or a third person).

-In practice, the overriding legitimate interests of the data controller is the second most relevant justification after the data subject’s consent.
+In practice, the performance of a contract as well as overriding legitimate interests of the data controller are the second most relevant justification after the data subject’s consent.